kayvanbree/contexr/README.md

 The Context object contains:

-- Text: This is the text that will appear in your context item.
+- Text: This is the text that will appear in your context person.
-- context: An array of strings that indicates where you want to see your context menu item.
+- context: An array of strings that indicates where you want to see your context menu person.
 See chapter `Adding context to an HTML element`.
-- action: A function that does what you want the context menu item and shortcut to do.
+- action: A function that does what you want the context menu person and shortcut to do.
-- hotkey: The hotkey you want to assign to your context menu item.
+- hotkey: The hotkey you want to assign to your context menu person.

 ### Importing the library